ramokz/phantom-camera-docs/docs/editor-updater.md

 </table>

 ::: tip TIP
-The way a **Fork** and a **End User** project is being distinguished is by the inclusion of a scene in the `dev_scenes` directory in the root level of the project, which is only present in the development repo.
+The way a **Fork** and a **End User** project is being distinguished is by the inclusion of a scene in the `dev_scenes` directory in the root level of the project, which is only present in the development repository / forks.
 :::